-- a) commercial unaccompanied consignments are consignments covered by an airway bill/bill of lading intended for resale or manufacture. - b) commercial accompanied consignments are single consignments, imported by one passenger, at one time intended for re-sale, as samples and/or for analysis. - c) private unaccompanied consignments are consignments covered by an airway bill/bill of lading, or items via the mail pathway, imported as personal property not intended for resale. - d) private accompanied consignments are consignments imported as personal property not intended for resale. - (3) Primary sample means a portion taken from the seed lot/line during one single sampling action. - (4) Representative/submitted sample means a sample that is to be submitted to the testing laboratory and may comprise either the whole of the composite sample or a subsample thereof. - (5) Sealed means that a container in which seed is held is closed in such a way, that it cannot be opened to gain access to the seed and closed again, without either destroying the seal or leaving evidence of tampering.
-This definition refers to the sealing of seed lots, as well as of seed samples. - (6) Seed lot/line means a specified quantity of seed that is physically and uniquely identifiable and nominated on an import permit (s) and/or phytosanitary certificate and GM certificate. - (7) Subsample means a portion of a sample obtained by reducing a sample. - (8) Official seed sampler means a person officially recognised and authorized by their local NPPO and/or ISTA and/or AOSA as competent to operate as per ISTA and/or AOSA seed sampling methodology.
+(4) Primary sample means a portion taken from the seed lot/line during one single sampling action.

-- (9) Permit to import means an official document authorising importation of a commodity in accordance with specified phytosanitary requirements.
-This may be a requirement of an import health standard (IHS) pursuant to section 22(2) of the Biosecurity Act 1993, and it may also include certain conditions which must be met in order for the commodity to receive biosecurity clearance. - (10) Transitional Facility means a place approved or part of a port declared, in accordance with section 39 of the Biosecurity Act 1993 for the purpose of inspection, storage, treatment, quarantine, holding or destruction of uncleared goods.
+- (5) Representative/submitted sample means a sample that is to be submitted to the testing laboratory and may comprise either the whole of the composite sample or a subsample thereof. - (6) Sealed means that a container in which seed is held is closed in such a way, that it cannot be opened to gain access to the seed and closed again, without either destroying the seal or leaving evidence of tampering.
+This definition refers to the sealing of seed lots, as well as of seed samples. - (7) Seed lot/line means a specified quantity of seed that is physically and uniquely identifiable and nominated on an import permit (s) and/or phytosanitary certificate and GM certificate. - (8) Subsample means a portion of a sample obtained by reducing a sample. - (9) Official seed sampler means a person officially recognised and authorized by their local NPPO and/or ISTA and/or AOSA as competent to operate as per ISTA and/or AOSA seed sampling methodology. - (10) Permit to import means an official document authorising importation of a commodity in accordance with specified phytosanitary requirements.
+This may be a requirement of an import health standard (IHS) pursuant to section 22(2) of the Biosecurity Act 1993, and it may also include certain conditions which must be met in order for the commodity to receive biosecurity clearance. - (11) Transitional facility means a place approved or part of a port declared, in accordance with section 39 of the Biosecurity Act 1993 for the purpose of inspection, storage, treatment, quarantine, holding or destruction of uncleared goods.